-The aim of Australia for Dolphins is to stop cruelty to, and gain legal protection for, small cetaceans (dolphins and other small whales).
-AFD focuses on small cetaceans because these sentient animals do not have adequate legal protection, and are subjected to some of the most extreme cruelty inflicted
+The aim of AFD is to stop cruelty to, and gain legal protection for, small cetaceans (dolphins and other small whales).
+AFD focuses on small cetaceans because these sentient animals do not have adequate legal protection, and are subjected to some of the most extreme cruelty inflicted on animals

 Stopping dolphin hunting is a difficult mission – but it can be done.
 Indeed, a huge amount of progress has been made in the last few decades, with many countries around the world banning commercial dolphin hunting entirely.